nasa/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Decoding Embedded Data

 The following code demonstrates how to decode bytes to `base64` for transfer over an ASCII medium.
 Python's built-in [`base64`](https://docs.python.org/3/library/base64.html#base64.b64encode) module provides the `b64decode` and `b64encode` methods to make this task simple.
-Additionally, JSON is serialized with Unicode, not ASCII, requires the proper handling of non-ASCII characters when encoding and decoding data.
+JSON is serialized with Unicode, not ASCII, so it requires the proper handling of non-ASCII characters when encoding and decoding data.

 In continuation of consumer loop, use the following functions to decode `base64` text to bytes, write into a `.fits` file